wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 ### Opening up a Lightning App

-In many of the modules you'll create a lightning app as a test harness call `harnessApp.app` (see [Create and Edit Lightning Components](https://trailhead.salesforce.com/modules/lex_dev_lc_basics/units/lex_dev_lc_basics_create) for an example).
-This test harness is used to test the Lightning Componebnts as you create them.
+In many of the modules you'll create a lightning app as a test harness called `harnessApp.app` (see [Create and Edit Lightning Components](https://trailhead.salesforce.com/modules/lex_dev_lc_basics/units/lex_dev_lc_basics_create) for an example).
+This test harness is used to test the Lightning Components as you create them.
 Super helpful!

-Now, Trailhead assumes you're doing your development in Developer Console.
+Now, Trailhead assumes you're doing your development in the Developer Console.
 If you're using Salesforce DX, how do you easily open `harnessApp.app` to test your component?
-Well, the CLI let's you target a specific page.
+Well, the CLI let's you target a specific page:

 ```
 sfdx force:org:open -p c/harnessApp.app